-Reliable car unlock pros.
+Reliable car unlock experts.

 If you’ve ever wondered why your car key has a plastic head or why duplicating it costs more than a house key, you're likely dealing with a transponder key.
 These keys are common in modern vehicles and play a major role in protecting your car from theft.
 At our Houston-based mobile locksmith service, we deal with transponder key programming and replacement every day.
 Whether you're locked out, lost your key, or your chip suddenly stops working, we’re here to explain how this technology works—and what to do when it doesn’t.